 First in the development of character is self-respect.
 Students must learn to know themselves, and to honor themselves, their dignity, and their individual beliefs.
 After that, students can learn to respect and honor other people.
 Respect for others includes acceptance of other beliefs and values that may be different from one’s own.
 Respect for others takes place within the context of relationships and is effective only when mutual: the mutual respect between children and parents, between students and teachers, between individuals and their community.

-After establishing respect and a sense of right and wrong, each student should develop a sense of responsibility, responsibility to uphold his personal values and the values of his community, responsibility to honor the commitments to himself and the commitments to his community.
-Finally, each student should see himself as a citizen of the world and accept responsibility to make the world a better place.
+After establishing respect and a sense of right and wrong, students should develop a sense of responsibility, responsibility to uphold their personal values and the values of their community, responsibility to honor the commitments to themselbves and the commitments to their community.
+Finally, students should see themselves as citizens of the world and accept responsibility to make the world a better place.
 Responsibility often requires action.
 Students must be prepared to act on their commitments to themselves and to others.

-A companion to respect and responsibility is compassion.
+We believe that compassion is a companion to respect and responsibility.
 We want our students to be able to see the world from the viewpoints of other people, to understand and respond to others’ needs.
 Each of us is not simply an individual but part of a community.
 Another person’s needs are our needs, another person’s suffering is our suffering, another person’s joy is our joy.

 A final ingredient of character is courage, courage not only to develop one’s values but also to stand up for them, courage to express one’s convictions and to act on them.